dynamohuang/amazon-scrapy/README.md

 In developing........, welcome to join !

-Some code has apply to pricejot.com, I will update the project in next month;
+Some code has apply to pricejot.com. https://www.pricejot.com/

-https://www.pricejot.com/
+Sorry for that I don`t update the spider for long time.
+Some feature maybe have some bug now and the introducton document is not so completely.
+Anyway I`am back and will fix it in the month !

 ## How to install